The Festival was founded by the late "uncles" Hollis Baker and John Ogao, known musicians from the

-"To promote and perpetuate the playing of 'ukulele music
+"To promote and perpetuate the playing of ukulele music and culture

 with the hope that they will keep the traditions and music of our heritage alive.